DivineScholarEngineer/SunDevilBookStore/README.md

         <!-- Additional Dependencies if needed -->
         <!-- Add any additional libraries or dependencies here -->
     </dependencies>
-- Save the `pom.xml` file, and Maven will download the specified dependencies.
+- Save the pom.xml file, and Maven will automatically download the specified dependencies.
+4. Update Database Credentials:
+- If the project connects to a database, ensure the configuration file is updated with the correct database credentials.
+- These credentials can be found in MySQL Workbench or your database management system.
+5. Run the Project:
+  - Open the project in Eclipse and navigate to SplashScreen.java, the main entry point for the application.
+  - Right-click the project in the Project Explorer and select Run As > Maven build....
+  - In the "Goals" field, enter javafx:run and click Run to execute the application.
+6. Update Database Credentials:
+- If the project connects to a database, ensure the configuration file is updated with the correct database credentials.
+- These credentials can be found in MySQL Workbench or your database management system.

-4. Build and Run Maven Project
+7. Build and Run Maven Project
 - Right-click on your Maven project in the Project Explorer.
 - Go to `Run As` > `Maven build...`.
 - In the "Goals" field, enter `javafx:run` to build your project.
 - Click `Run`.
 Maven will compile and package your project, downloading any missing dependencies.

-5. Run Specific Maven Goals
-- To run specific goals, like `mvn clean`, `mvn compile`, etc., right-click on your project, choose `Run As`, then select the Maven command.
-- For example:
+- Examples of common goals:
-- `clean`: Deletes the `target` directory.
+  - clean: Deletes the target directory.
-- `compile`: Compiles the source code.
+  - compile: Compiles the source code.
-- `test`: Runs the tests.
+  - test: Runs tests for the project.

-6. Check Maven Repositories and Dependencies
-- Open the `pom.xml` file and go to the `Dependencies` tab (available in Eclipse's Maven editor view).
-- Here, you can manage dependencies, repositories, and plugins for your project